 Administrative operations that otherwise would be performed in many places, by many people are reallocated under the shared-services model into a unified process that is performed at fewer places, by fewer people or at one location by one team.

-For global payroll operations, the shared-services model involves multinational companies replacing numerous country-specific payroll operations with a central or regional global processing shared-services center, said Robert Gerbin, CPP, vice president and global payroll leader at Wells Fargo Bank & Company.
+For global payroll operations, the shared-services model involves multinational companies replacing numerous country-specific payroll operations with a central shared-services center or a series of regional shared-services centers, said Robert Gerbin, CPP, vice president and global payroll leader at Wells Fargo Bank & Company.

 Practitioners working in a shared-services environment can leverage electronic payroll systems to interface with operations in multiple countries rather than rely on the many, different electronic payroll systems that vary among countries, Gerbin said at the annual American Payroll Association Congress in National Harbor, Md.